gigaherz/GraphLib/README.md

 # GraphLib
+GraphLib is a simple graph library that helps maintain networks of nodes, joining and splitting graphs as necessar.
-A simple generic graph library for use in Minecraft Mods' networks.
+It was designed for use in Minecraft Mods' networks, but it can be used for any other purpose.

 See [LICENSE.txt](LICENSE.txt) for the usage terms.

-# How to add to your `build.gradle`
+# Gradle

 Include my maven repository in your gradle
 ```gradle